jendrikseipp/vulture/README.md

 You can use `--ignore-names foo*,ba[rz]` to let Vulture ignore all names starting with `foo` and the names `bar` and `baz`.
-Additionally, the `--ignore-decorators` option can be used to ignore functions decorated with the given decorator.
-This is helpful for example in Flask projects, where you can use `--ignore-decorators "@app.route"` to ignore all functions with the `@app.route` decorator.
+Additionally, the `--ignore-decorators` option can be used to ignore the names of functions decorated with the given decorator (but not their arguments or function body).
+This is helpful for example in Flask projects, where you can use `--ignore-decorators "@app.route"` to ignore all function names with the `@app.route` decorator.
 Note that Vulture simplifies decorators it cannot parse: `@foo.bar(x, y)` becomes "@foo.bar" and `@foo.bar(x, y).baz` becomes "@" internally.